gatlin/gatlin.github.com/essays/src/racket_monad.md

 lead: "Or: drinking alone isn't healthy"
 ...

+*This post was updated from the original; feel free to send me feedback at
+<gatlin@niltag.net> !*

-Monads are difficult to explain without sounding either patronizing or
+Monads are difficult to explain without sounding condescending.
+There's a lot of anxiety around the topic which compounds the already-significant barriers to entry: namely abstraction, vocabulary, and dependence on other ideas ideas you didn't ask about.
-condescending: I would sound patronizing if I came up with some facile analogy and I would be condescending to describe it categorically.

 Instead, I'll frame a problem and piece-by-piece solve the problem with what will turn out to be a monad.